In addition to awarding financial aid based on demonstrated financial need, UMF awards institutional Merit-Based Scholarships for non-Maine residents.

-In the meantime, below are the names and amounts of new merit scholarships that were approved for first-year students admitted to the Fall 2013 semester.
+In the meantime, below are the names and amounts of new merit scholarships that were approved for first-year students admitted to UMF in the fall.

 The University of Maine at Farmington rewards students who have performed well in their high school academic courses.
 If you are admitted to UMF as a first-time, first-year student from out-of-state with a class rank in the top 30% of your graduating class* and are pursuing a rigorous college prep curriculum in high school, you are eligible for one of the academic scholarships listed below.

 |For Students Paying the Non-Maine Resident Tuition Rate||For Students Paying the New England Regional Program Tuition Rate|

 |Scholarship Name||Required Class Rank||Awarded in the